microsoft/TouchDevelop/README.md

 ## The various directories in the tree

-* `ast`: contains the lexer, parser, type-checker and ast definitions for the TouchDevelop language
+* `ast`: contains the lexer, parser, type-checker and ast definitions for the Touch Develop language
 * `browser`: feature-detection
-* `editor`: the TouchDevelop user interface that drives the website: hub, script list, editor itself
+* `editor`: the Touch Develop user interface that drives the website: hub, script list, editor itself
 * `generated`: files needed for the build that are re-generated manually once in a while
 * `intellitrain`:
 * `json`:
-* `lib`: the libraries exposed to TouchDevelop scripts, written in TypeScript
+* `lib`: the libraries exposed to Touch Develop scripts, written in TypeScript
 * `libcordova`: Apache Cordova specific implementations
 * `libnode`: Node.JS specific implementations
 * `libwab`: WebAppBooster implementations, used by the Windows Phone client
 * `libwinRT`: (deprecated) WinRT specific implementations
 * `mc`: Minecraft bindings
-* `noderunner`: runs in the cloud, and parses TouchDevelop scripts / compiles them by responding to requests on `/api`.
+* `noderunner`: runs in the cloud, and parses Touch Develop scripts / compiles them by responding to requests on `/api`.
 * `node-webkit`: configuration files for the node-webkit app creation
 * `officemix`: office mix app host
-* `rt`: various run-time support libraries for the TouchDevelop application: in-browser storage, cloud connection, promises, DOM utilities...
+* `rt`: various run-time support libraries for the Touch Develop application: in-browser storage, cloud connection, promises, DOM utilities...
-* `runner`: the run-time system for *generated* TouchDevelop apps; that is, once a TouchDevelop script is packaged as an app (webapp, cordova app, etc.), `runner.js` is the runtime system and the stub is in `webapp`
+* `runner`: the run-time system for *generated* Touch Develop apps; that is, once a Touch Develop script is packaged as an app (webapp, cordova app, etc.), `runner.js` is the runtime system and the stub is in `webapp`
 * `shell`: shell app used by Azure and node-webkit; basically a way to serve files locally
-* `storage`: code for syncing your locally-stored scripts and the cloud storage, in the TouchDevelop application
+* `storage`: code for syncing your locally-stored scripts and the cloud storage, in the Touch Develop application
 * `tools`: internal tools that are part of the build (pre-processing)
 * `webapp`: the stub file that is used to generate the HTML5 Web App when exporting a script
-* `www`: the base files that make up the TouchDevelop website (html and css)
+* `www`: the base files that make up the Touch Develop website (html and css)

 ### Structure of the generated website / app